wejarrard/tf-binding/README.md

 # TF Binding Prediction

-This project is focused on predicting transcription factor (TF) binding sites using deep learning.
+This project is focused on predicting transcription factor (TF) binding sites using ATAC seq.
 It's organized into three main phases: preprocessing, pretraining, and finetuning.